Transmission Repair And Cost

 A transmission repair usually costs you between $1200 to $5000.
 Learn what you can expect to pay to fix your transmission, whether it's manual or automatic.

-Imagine this: you hop in your car, put it in Reverse, and back out of the garage.
+Imagine this: you hop in your vehicle, put it in Reverse, and back out of the driveway.

 Then, when you go to put it in Drive, it hesitates, makes a loud “clunking” sound, and then starts acting normal again.